 Historically the Labrador Retriever is a working dog bred to help fishermen pull nets in from the water.
 They are sturdy, strong, and not always described as graceful.
 The Labrador has an aptitude for work and will easily train to protect their humans while being a loyal and loving companion.

-Some trainers of Personal Protection Dogs offer the following breeds, but we do not include them in our offer as part of the Elite Canine Companion package.
+Some trainers of Personal Protection Dogs offer the following breeds, but we do not include them in our offer as part of the Personal Protection package.

 Bullmastiffs are typically described as loyal and brave and were developed by gamekeepers to protect their game from poachers.
 They are meant to look intimidating to any intruders, but they are naturally affectionate towards their family.
 To reinforce its natural guarding instincts, the Bullmastiff requires structured training like our Elite Canine program.

 The Cane Corso is an Italian dog breed that has been used as a guard dog, war dog, and hunter throughout history.
 Its large size, heavy build, and low bark are useful in warding off trespassers.
 Like the Bullmastiff, this breed also possesses an instinct for guarding.
 Its training should focus on honing its natural skills and providing structure.